-CORRELATION OUTCOMES WITH PROGRAM CORRELATION PROGRAM OUTCOMES WITH SPECIFIC -- ------------------------- ------ --------- ------------------------------------ ------------------ со STATEMENT PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO8 PSO 1 PSO 2 PSO 3 CO1 To introduce students to the concept of Big Data and its significance in today's world.
+CORRELATION WITH PROGRAM OUTCOMES RAM CORRELATION WITH PROGRAM SPECIFIC OUTCOMES СО STATEMENT PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO8 PSO 1 PSO 2 PSO 3 CO1 To introduce students to the concept of Big Data and its significance in today's world.
 1 CO2 To familiarize students with the different tools and technologies used in Big Data processing.
-1 1 2 CO3 To teach students how to design and implement Big Data solutions using Hadoop and Spark.
-2 1 1 1 CO4 To provide an understanding of NoSQL databases and data warehousing.
-1 1 CO5 To equip students with the skills needed to analyze and visualize large datasets.
+1 1 2

+C CO3 To teach students how to design and implement Big Data solutions using Hadoop and Spark.
+2 1 1 1 C CO4 To provide an understanding of NoSQL databases and data warehousing.
+1 1 C CO5 To equip students with the skills needed to analyze and visualize large datasets.
 2 1 1 2